Spade-001/Spade-001.github.io/about-my-mentor.md

-## About My Mentor
+## About My Mentor(s)

-My mentor, Dr. Chris Crawford from the University of Alabama, is a researcher who’s work focuses on Brain-Computer Interfaces, as well as Human-Robot Interaction.
-His work aims to leverage novel neurophysiological sensing technologies, software engineering, and robotics to create tools and applications that support the exploration of Brain-Robot Interaction.
+My mentors include Graduate Students Candace Jasper & Vincent Ingram, and Dr. Naja Mack, who is a researcher and professor at Morgan State University whose work focuses on a plethora of things, such as the project I have for this summer regarding Brain-Computer Interfaces, as well as Human-Robot Interaction.
+Her work aims to leverage novel neurophysiological sensing technologies, software engineering, and robotics to create tools and applications that support the exploration of Brain-Robot Interaction.

 [Mentor's Website](https://htilua.org/about-the-pi)